 - Attend briefings, meetings, and hearings on Capitol Hill, as well as events off Capitol Hill that are relevant to our organization’s mission

 - Provide administrative and project management support as requested

 Individuals with a PhD or other terminal degree who seek science policy experience in the areas of biomedical research, health services research and other health research disciplines, and related Research!America priorities.
 Ideal candidates have a strong academic background and excellent oral and written communication skills.
 Familiarity with the health and life sciences research sectors is preferred.
 Candidates must have experience with the Microsoft Office software.

 Research!America offers a stipend and transportation benefits.

-We are currently accepting applications for science policy fellows until Tuesday August 19, 2014.
+We are currently accepting applications for science policy fellows.
+The deadline to apply is Friday, January 30, 2015.